microsoft/AIforEarthDataSets/data/ooi-camhd.md

 `?sv=2019-12-12&si=camhd-aod-ro&sr=c&sig=zFVfMOqa1YW9mxbEusUsKfPrKjkBFyD2YAUJficSuCo%3D`

 Mounting instructions for Linux are [here](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-how-to-mount-container-linux).
 Large-scale processing using this dataset is best performed in the East US Azure data center, where the data are stored.
-Computational resources are available at [ooi.pangeo.io](https://ooi.pangeo.io/), and if you are using CamHD data for environmental science applications, you may also consider applying for an [AI for Earth grant](http://aka.ms/ai4egrants) to support your compute requirements.
+Computational resources are available at [ooi.pangeo.io](https://ooi.pangeo.io/).

 ## Sample code